tobywerthan/ENCE_3501_VLSI_2023/Lab6/README.md

 <dl><dd>

 <p>
-   The purpose of this lab was to create a Full Adder using NAND, NOT, and XOR gates.
-Each gate was created and simulated in Electric VLSI.
-Each gate was constructed using NMOS, PMOS, NWell, and PWell components provided in the standard library.
+   The purpose of this lab was to create a DC-to-DC regulator in Electric VLSI.
+This lab only outlines the schematics and simulations of the individual components that make up the DC-to-DC regulator.
+The components outlined include a three-stage charge pump, a ring oscillator with an enabling capability, and a voltage regulator that works as a comparator.
 </p>

 <p align="center">